-Prerequisite: 90% in Biology (PS or HNRS)

-86% in Chemistry (PS or HNRS) or taking Chemistry concurrently with Biology teacher recommendation
+Prerequisite: 90% in Biology (PS or HNRS) 86% in Chemistry (PS or HNRS) or taking Chemistry concurrently with Biology teacher recommendation

 This inquiry-based course is designed to be the equivalent of a college introductory biology course and will prepare students to take the AP exam at the conclusion of the class.
 The course aims to provide students with the conceptual framework, factual knowledge, and analytical skills necessary to deal critically with the rapidly changing field of biology.
 AP inquiry instruction encourages students to build knowledge, think critically, and develop an understanding of how scientists study the natural world.
 This intense course will cover topics such as ecology, evolution, cell biology, genetics, microbiology, biochemistry, and molecular biology.
 AP Biology is designed for students considering careers in scientific research and development, medicine, pharmaceuticals, biotechnology, genetics and beyond.
-This course is available for dual enrollment credits through RACC.
 Summer work is required for this course.
 Internet access to complete assignments will be required.
 If a student cannot arrange technology access on their own, a student may request permission from IT and the course instructor to borrow a computer over the summer to complete summer assignments via a written request.
+Students can earn college credits by taking the AP exam (score needed depends on individual colleges) or by dually enrolling through RACC.